- Share this article on Facebook

 - Share this article on Print

 - Share this article on Comment

 - Share this article on Whatsapp

 - Share this article on Pinit

 - Share this article on Tumblr

-Teenage Mutant Ninja Turtles fell two more places to sixth and has now taken in $8.4 million (?1 billion) after four weekends in release.
+Teenage Mutant Ninja Turtles fell one spot to fourth this weekend and has now taken $7.4 million (?880 million) from three weekends in Japanese theaters.

 Sign up for THR news straight to your inbox every day